marigold-dev/tzproxy/README.md

 You can also configure or overwrite TzProxy with environment variables, using the same structure:

+- `TZPROXY_DEV_MODE` is a flag to enable dev features like pretty logger.
 - `TZPROXY_HOST` is the host of the proxy.
 - `TZPROXY_TEZOS_HOST` are the hosts of the tezos nodes.
 - `TZPROXY_TEZOS_HOST_RETRY` is the host used when finding a 404 or 410.
 It's recommended use full or archive nodes.